Dark Skies Cornwall

 Images

 Cornwall Council supported a partnership among residents, businesses and councillors to achieve the accolade.
-A Steering Group comprised of local Councillors, Cornwall Council officers, PK Porthcurno, Land’s End Accommodation Providers, The National Trust, Cornwall AONB, Mayes Creative, Penwith Landscape Partnership and other passionate locals led the efforts for this IDSP nomination.
+A Steering Group comprised of local Councillors, Cornwall Council officers, PK Porthcurno, Land’s End Accommodation Providers, The National Trust, Cornwall National Landscape, Mayes Creative, Penwith Landscape Partnership and other passionate locals led the efforts for this IDSP nomination.

 Astrophotography